 inclusive design + content first +

-I am currently the User Experience Lead and Product Owner for Ontario.ca.
-I’ve worked for the Ontario Government for 11 years and worked as a freelance designer for 5 years for a total of more than 15 years of experience designing digital products.
+I am currently the User Experience Lead for Ontario.ca.
+I’ve worked for the Ontario Government for 13 years and worked as a freelance designer for 5 years for a total of more than 18 years of experience designing digital products.

 My design approach is inclusive, which means I start with the core experience and make it usable on all devices for all audiences (with physical disabilities, mental disabilities, technology limitations, etc.).

-Lean UX streamlines the traditional user experience process, with minimal documentation and faster development cycles.
-It allows me to test usability earlier on and validate which additional features are actually needed to support user needs.
+Streamlines the traditional user experience process, with minimal documentation and faster development cycles.
+Allows for earlier usability testing and validation of which features are actually needed to support user needs.

 Working closely with the developers throughout the process is important.
-Without detailed documentation, I need to be available for questions about the business needs and also usability, accessibility and design.
+Without detailed documentation, I need to be available for questions about the business needs, usability, accessibility and design.

-Iteration is critical to a successful digital product and improving the user experience.
+Critical to a successful digital product and improving the user experience.
 Waterfall UX processes only give you one chance to get it right.
-Lean UX lets you keep going until it is right—often within less overall time.
+Lean UX + agile lets you keep going until it is right—often in less overall time.